 In case of BMFS member’s death, BMFS will make the initial payments towards funeral expenses including the purchase of the graveyard plot from its Reserve Fund.
 Subsequently, this funeral cost, so paid from the Reserve Fund, will be equally shared among all Principal Members except the deceased member.
-The member’s share amount will be withdrawn electronically from each member’s Bank Account after 72 hours of Salah-tul-Janaza.
-Member is responsible for NSF charges if banking information is not up to date.
+The member’s share amount will be withdrawn through EFT from each member’s bank account after 72 hours of Salah-tul-Janaza.
+Member is responsible for NSF (Non Sufficient Fund) charges if banking information is not up to date or insufficient fund in account.
 Members must notify BMFS regarding any change to their banking information immediately in order to avoid extraneous charges.
 Any such update must be provided at least 15 days prior to NSF charges.

-- There will be a yearly expense of approximately CAD$1500 for maintaining the BMFS website, bank fees, EFT processing company fees, courier charges and other operational cost.
+- There will be a yearly expense for maintaining the BMFS website, bank fees, EFT processing company fees, courier charges, Insurance and other operational cost.

 - The yearly expenses will be shared by all Principal Members at the beginning of each year.
-This is a onetime yearly charge.
-(Example: if there are a total of 400 members, each member will be charged CAD$3.75.
+This is an one time yearly charge.
+(Example: if there is a total of 500 members and yearly total operational cost is $5000, each principal member will be charged CAD$10.
 If the number of members goes up, this charge will go down accordingly).

-- A yearly financial statement will be prepared by an accountant and sent to all members via email.
+- A yearly financial statement will be prepared by an accountant and email to all members.

 Claim Processing Procedure for a Member who died and buried outside Canada: